napari/docs/docs/guides/rendering.md

 This event is triggered when slicing is finished and the latest slice state can be read.

 Each vispy layer type is responsible for implementing the `_on_data_change` method.
-This implementation of this method should read the updated state from the layer, then update the vispy layer appropriately.
+The implementation of this method should read the updated state from the layer, then update the vispy layer appropriately.
 In turn, vispy handles make the appropriate updates to VRAM and executes any programs needed to update the display on napari's canvas.

 ```{code-cell} python